camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/90-task-markers.html.md

 </userTask>
 ```

-In this example, there will be parallel instances created for each element of the assigneeList collection.
+In this example, parallel instances will be created for each element of the assigneeList collection.
 However, when 60% of the tasks are completed, the other tasks are deleted and the process continues.

 ## camunda Extensions